gt3/tracker/README.md

 ### 5. Dispatch actions

 Once the tracking actions are created, all that is left is to call `store.dispatch` on them.

-It is up to your app and your Redux setup on how you `dispatch` actions.
-For React apps, React-redux is a standard way to wire up your components to Redux store.
+It is up to your app and your Redux setup on how `dispatch` is invoked.

-> Use helpers [mapDispatchToProps](https://github.com/reduxjs/react-redux/blob/master/docs/api/connect.md#mapdispatchtoprops-object--dispatch-ownprops--object) from react-redux or [bindActionCreators](https://github.com/reduxjs/redux/blob/master/docs/api/bindActionCreators.md) from redux to hookup the dispatch.
+For React apps, [react-redux](https://github.com/reduxjs/react-redux) is a standard way to wire up container components to Redux store.
+Use helpers [mapDispatchToProps](https://github.com/reduxjs/react-redux/blob/master/docs/api/connect.md#mapdispatchtoprops-object--dispatch-ownprops--object) from react-redux or [bindActionCreators](https://github.com/reduxjs/redux/blob/master/docs/api/bindActionCreators.md) from redux to hook up the dispatch.

 ## Documentation
 - [Tracker Middleware API](https://github.com/gt3/tracker/wiki)